AttentionRAG: Attention-Guided Context Pruning in Retrieval-Augmented Generation: Experimental Setup

 \subsection{Datasets}

-Due to fluctuations in the experimental results, each experiment was conducted three times, and the final result is the average of these trials.
-We evaluate \algname in two key aspects: long context understanding and long context reasoning, reflected in two suites of benchmarks respectively: \paragraph{LongBench}~\citep{bai2024longbenchbilingualmultitaskbenchmark}: LongBench provides an extensive framework to evaluate an LLM's ability to comprehend and process long-form texts.
-It encompasses a diverse suite of tasks—including complex information extraction, multi-step reasoning, and coherent text generation—that are designed to challenge models when key details are interspersed throughout extended passages.
-For our experiments, we specifically incorporate datasets such as TriviaQA~\citep{joshi2017triviaqa}, HotpotQA~\citep{yang2018hotpotqa}, and 2WikiMQA~\citep{ho2020constructing}, as each brings unique demands: TriviaQA assesses fact retrieval over long contexts, HotpotQA emphasizes multi-hop reasoning across dispersed clues, and 2WikiMQA tests the model's ability to synthesize information from multiple sources.
-To ensure zero-shot consistency in testing, we do not use the example section from LongBench/TriviaQA.

-\paragraph{BABILong} \citep{kuratov2024babilongtestinglimitsllms}: The BABILong benchmark provides a comprehensive framework for evaluating an LLM's ability to reason over long contexts.
-It includes 20 varied tasks, such as fact chaining, simple induction, deduction, counting, and list/set manipulation, which become increasingly challenging when the relevant information is spread across extended natural texts.
-To assess \algname's reasoning capabilities, we select test splits of 1kqa1, 2kqa1, and 4kqa1 tokens to demonstrate its performance across different context lengths.
+Due to fluctuations in the experimental results, each experiment was conducted three times, and the final result is the average of these trials. \paragraph{Long Context Reasoning} For our experiments, we incorporate datasets TriviaQA~\citep{joshi2017triviaqa}, HotpotQA~\citep{yang2018hotpotqa}, and 2WikiMQA~\citep{ho2020constructing} from Longbench~\citep{bai2024longbenchbilingualmultitaskbenchmark}: TriviaQA assesses fact retrieval over long contexts, HotpotQA emphasizes multi-hop reasoning across dispersed clues, and 2WikiMQA tests the model's ability to synthesize information from multiple sources. \paragraph{Babilong} \citep{kuratov2024babilongtestinglimitsllms}: The BABILong benchmark provides a comprehensive framework for evaluating an LLM's ability to reason and retrieve over long contexts.
+To assess \algname's capabilities on relatively shorter and sparse content, we select test splits of 1kqa1, 2kqa1, and 4kqa1 tokens to demonstrate its performance across different circumstances. \paragraph{Long Context Summarization} To demonstrate the robustness of \algname, we also evaluate it on GovReport~\citep{huang-etal-2021-efficient} from Longbench.
+In this task, we employ fixed hint prefix, showing the stability of our method.